-Manus v.
+Case Title: Manus v.
 American Airlines (American Airlines Flight 1420)

-Investigation by the National Transportation Safety Board (NTSB) ultimately determined the probable cause of the crash was mistakes in judgment and process made by the flight crew as a result of impaired performance due to fatigue and stress.
+An investigation by the National Transportation Safety Board (NTSB) ultimately determined the probable cause of the crash was mistakes in judgment and process made by the flight crew as a result of impaired performance due to fatigue and stress.
 One mistake the flight crew made was failing to deploy the plane’s spoilers, which can slow the aircraft.
 The NTSB stated that when fatigued, people are more likely to continue trying to implement solutions that have already failed instead of trying new approaches that might be more successful.
-In addition, the NTSB recommended changes to the landing checklist to make sure pilots double-checked each step in the process.
+In addition, the NTSB recommended changes to the landing checklist to ensure pilots double-checked each step in the process.
 The failure to discontinue the landing when it was apparent there were severe thunderstorms in progress was also listed as a major cause of the accident.

 Slack Davis Sanger represented five surviving passengers and the family of two deceased passengers.
 Several of our clients who survived were diagnosed with severe Post Traumatic Stress Disorder (PTSD) resulting from their traumatic experience.
 Mike Slack was appointed by the late Honorable Henry Woods to the Plaintiff’s Steering Committee in the ensuing federal Multi-district Litigation (MDL)1308.
 In addition, among the passenger claims, certain claims were governed by state law and other passenger claims were controlled by the Montreal Convention.
-That is because some of the passengers were on domestic flights within the United States, and other passengers held tickets for international flights.
-The litigation underscored how very different legal standards for compensation of passengers’ damages can occur in the same airline crash.
+That is because some passengers were on domestic flights within the United States, and other passengers held tickets for international flights.
+The litigation underscored how very different legal standards for compensating passengers’ damages can occur in the same airline crash.

 Judge Woods segregated the domestic and international cases and began settling cases for damages trials.
-Nearly all the cases settled, but a few were tried against American Airlines on damages.
+Nearly all the cases were settled, but a few were tried against American Airlines on damages.
 Mike Slack was trial counsel in Manus v.
-American Airlines, with Little Rock attorney Jim Jackson, in which the jury awarded significant damages to a mother and 2 small children who survived the crash but sustained serious effects from PTSD.
+American Airlines, with Little Rock attorney Jim Jackson, in which the jury awarded significant damages to a mother and two small children who survived the crash but sustained serious effects from PTSD.
 The Manus verdict was affirmed on appeal to the U.S. Court of Appeals for the 8th Circuit.
 Manus v.
 American Airlines, Inc., 314 F. 3d 968 (8th Cir.
 2003).
 Manus remains one of the largest verdicts ever awarded to airline passengers for PTSD.

 Media Coverage